jannishuebl/couchmotion/README.md

   end
 ```

-For now you can only search for keys, start and endkey for example are not implemented yet, you are welcome to do this ;)
+For now you can only search for keys.
+For example start- and endkey are not implemented yet, you are welcome to do this ;)

 #### Define a View with reduce block: